 Last but not least, we give back to our local communities with a very generous company donation policy.
 In short, we’re good people, and we care.

 Balsamic vinegar, the high-end, aged for 25+ year kind, has a lot in common with what we want our software to be: rich, smooth, pleasurable, expensive.
-OK our software is actually pretty affordable but we still want it to feel like a treat! :)
+OK our software is actually very affordable but we still want it to feel like a treat! :)

 Like a fine balsamic vinegar, our software can add flavor to something else (in our case wikis and bug trackers), requires craftmanship and is made in Italy!